VzBoT3D/VzBoT-UserMods/Skysi/Beefy X-Endstop/README.md

 This Mod is just a beefed up version of the normal x-endstop.
-I like it a bit more beefed up for Sensorless Homing. i made two versions, a just extended version thats 3mm longer than the original and the beefy version.
+I like it a bit more beefed up for Sensorless Homing. i made two versions, an extended version, thats 3mm longer than the original one and the beefy version.

 ![Pic 2](https://github.com/Runningtarrens/VzBoT-UserMods/blob/master/Skysi/Beefy%20X-Endstop/slicer%20pic.JPG)